bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-Over here on my HTML file, instead of having this script here, I can leave it at the bottom of the screen if I want, that's fine, and just link to it here, src equals "scripts.js", and that should work just fine.
-If I go ahead and test that, it should work exactly the same as it worked before, and it works fine, that's great.
+Over here on my HTML file, instead of having this script here, I can leave it at the bottom of the screen if I want, that&apos;s fine, and just link to it here, src equals "scripts.js", and that should work just fine.
+If I go ahead and test that, it should work exactly the same as it worked before, and it works fine, that&apos;s great.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 624. script - 2nd half (344) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">